Bio

 Ned’s awards include a 2017 National Endowment for the Arts fellowship for his translation of Paul Valéry’s “La Jeune Parque [The Young Fate],” four Maryland Arts Council poetry grants, the Robert Frost Foundation Poetry Award, and the John Guyon Literary Nonfiction Prize.
 A co-winner of the Willis Barnstone Translation Prize, he has been a fellow or scholar at the Sewanee Writers’ Conference, the Bread Loaf Writers’ Conference, the Vermont Studio Center, and the Virginia Center for the Creative Arts, where he was a Mid Atlantic Arts Foundation Creative Fellow in 2021.

-Anthology appearances include poetry or prose in the Everyman’s Library Pocket Poets volumes Villanelles and Monster Verse: Poems Human and Inhuman (Knopf), Our Roots Are Deep with Passion: Creative Nonfiction collects new essays by Italian-American writers (Other Press), Drawn to Marvel: Poems from the Comic Books (Minor Arcana), and Veils, Halos & Shackles: International Poetry on the Oppression and Empowerment of Women (Kasva Press).
+Anthology appearances include poems in the Everyman’s Library Pocket Poets volumes Villanelles and Monster Verse: Poems Human and Inhuman (Knopf), Outer Space: 100 Poems (Cambridge U. Press), Drawn to Marvel: Poems from the Comic Books (Minor Arcana), Veils, Halos & Shackles: International Poetry on the Oppression and Empowerment of Women (Kasva Press), and Contemporary Catholic Poetry: an Anthology (Paraclete Press).

-A graduate of Vassar, The Johns Hopkins Writing Seminars, and the Iowa Writers’ Workshop, Ned has been a visiting associate professor in Iowa State University’s MFA program in Creative Writing and Environment and a member of the West Chester University Poetry Conference faculty.
+A graduate of Vassar, The Johns Hopkins Writing Seminars, and the Iowa Writers’ Workshop, Ned has been a visiting associate professor in Iowa State University’s MFA program in Creative Writing and Environment and a faculty member at the Frost Farm and West Chester University poetry conferences.
 He is also a songwriter.
 A native of Suffolk County, New York, he is married to poet and essayist Jane Satterfield and lives in Baltimore.

 Author photo: Jane Satterfield